 - Ask for help.
 If you need personal prayer or counsel, contact the staff clergy.

 - Stay connected.
-Whether in a Virtual Coffee Hour, at Bible Study or Book Group, or through the congregation phone tree plan, Homebound, But Not Alone, for real-time interaction with your fellow congregants.
+Whether at Bible Study or Book Group, or through the congregation phone tree plan, Homebound, But Not Alone, for real-time interaction with your fellow congregants.

 - Support those who are more vulnerable than you.
 Deliver groceries, make masks or just check in on someone you know is struggling.

 - Watch the Congregation Update for ways to advocate for our vulnerable neighbors.

 We thank you for your continued support and participation in the Grace community during these times.
-Grace thrives because of all the people involved and we couldn’t be more thankful and excited to continue to grow and navigate this together.
+Grace thrives because of all the people involved and we couldn’t be more thankful to serve.